 1 tablespoon soy sauce

-Salt and pepper to taste (roughly ½ teaspoon each)
+Salt and pepper, to taste (about ½ teaspoon each)

-Moisten Chuck Roast: Pour marinade over chuck roast in slow cooker so all meat is covered.
+Moisten Chuck Roast: Pour marinade over chuck roast in slow cooker so that all meat is covered.

 Cook

-For High Heat: Cook for 4 hours on high.
+For High Heat: Cook on high for 4 hours.

-Doneness Check: The roast should be fork-tender, and shred easily with a fork when done.
+Doneness Check: When done, the roast should be fork-tender, and pull apart with just a fork.

 Shred and Serve

-Shred the meat: After the roast is cooked, remove it from the slow cooker and use two forks to shred the meat into bite-size pieces.
+Shred the meat: Once the roast is cooked, take it out of the slow cooker, and with two forks, shred the meat into bite-size pieces.

-Return to Juices: If using, return shredded meat to the slow cooker, mixing in with remaining juices for extra flavor.
+Juices: If using, return shredded meat and combine with remaining juices in slow cooker for more flavor.

-Serving: Serve hot, garnished with fresh herbs, if desired, and enjoy with your favorite sides, such as mashed potatoes or roasted vegetables.
+To serve: Serve hot, drizzled with fresh herbs, if using, and enjoy with favorite sides such as mash potato or roasted vegetables.

 Serving Suggestions: